Bows

 • They’re beginner-friendly for all genders

-• They facilitate an easier release of the arrow
+• They help with an easier release of the arrow

 • They enable stealthy shots